arlonproj/arlon/docs/e2e_testing.md

 - First, we run the `testing/e2e_setup.sh` script, which helps us setup a kind management cluster, a git-server [gitea](https://gitea.io/en-us) based workspace repository and installs services like argocd, arlon, capi in the management cluster.
 It also installs other required tools like kubectl, docker, kind, kuttl, clusterctl, helm and gitea.

-- In addition to this, this script also creates a capi-eks cluster manifest which serves as the basecluster manifest.
+- In addition to this, the script also creates a capi-eks cluster manifest which serves as the basecluster manifest.
 This cluster is created as a part of the e2e tests and is pushed to the workspace repository created in the previous step.

-- This script also adds the xenial bundle manifest to the workspace repository which is required for creating a xenial bundle and a corresponding profile which is consumed by the test.
+- This script also adds a  xenial bundle manifest to the workspace repository which is required for creating a xenial bundle and a corresponding profile which is consumed by the test.

-- Any additional requirement for any e2e test must be added to this script or to a seperate script as a part of the setup for the e2e test.
-These scripts must be executed as a part of the e2e test setup before the arlon commands can be executed.
+- Any prerequisites for any e2e test must be added to this script or to a seperate script as a part of the setup for the e2e test.
+These scripts must be executed as a part of the e2e test setup before any additional arlon commands can be executed.

 ### e2e integration tests using KUTTL